rigs-inc/development/environment/setup.md

 ## Phase 1 - Initial Setup

-The first phase will help you to Configure the needed services & tools that we use in our day-to day tasks.
+The first phase though its primary goal is to help you in the configuration of services & tools used in our day-to day tasks, is to start getting familiar with `bash` and `shell` terminal.

+The setup MUST be completed using the shell terminal.

-Also, at-the bottom of this document, there's the `To Learn` Section, which lists concepts and shell commands used in this configuration roadmap.
+At-the bottom of this document, you will find the `To Learn` Section, which lists concepts and shell commands used in this configuration roadmap.

 ### Setup software stack